-The tribunal will review documents and hear evidence from witnesses and based on the facts presented they will make a decision about whether or not there was sex discrimination and the amount of compensation that you should be paid.
+The tribunal will review documents and hear evidence from witnesses.
+Based on the facts presented, they will make a decision about whether or not there was sex discrimination and the amount of compensation that you should be paid.

 It is a long and legally-technical process and whilst some people represent themselves, most will benefit from having experienced representation.

 See more about what happens in employment tribunal cases in our guide to employment tribunals and other articles on this website about the different stages of making an employment tribunal claim.
 These are listed at the end of this article.